AWS

 Events

 Events from AWS are collected on a per AWS-service basis.
-See the your AWS service’s documentation to learn more about collected events.
+See your AWS service’s documentation to learn more about collected events.

 The following tags are collected with the AWS integration.
 Note: Some tags only display on specific metrics.